 One of the oldest festivals of India is Holi, also referred to as the “Festival of Color,” “Festival of Love,” and “Festival of Spring.”

 The festival celebrates the end of winter, the arrival of spring and the beginning of a good harvest season.
 Starting on the evening of the Purnima–the Full Moon day–Holi lasts the night and stretches across the following day.

 At or after sunset on the eve of Holi, bonfires–pyres–are lit, signifying Holika Dahan.
 Representing the triumph of good over evil, people gather around to sing and dance and revel in the magic of the night.

 The following day is the time to play and laugh, forgive and forget, and repair broken relationships.
-Playing with colours, people gather and smear paint, natural dyes from flowers and herbs, and synthetic pigments on each other’s faces, bodies, and clothes.
-Typically, dry powders are used inside, while outside, coloured water is fair game.
+Playing with colors, people gather and smear paint, natural dyes from flowers and herbs, and synthetic pigments on each other’s faces, bodies, and clothes.
+Typically, dry powders are used inside, while outside, colored water is fair game.